 The IRS sets forth the following criteria to determine if you can claim someone as a dependent:

 Having someone stay at your home for a few weeks won’t qualify them as a dependent.
-Your girlfriend or boyfriend has to be living with you for at least one calendar year to be considered a dependent.
+Your partner has to be living with you for the full year to be considered a dependent.
 If you live in a state that prohibits cohabitation, you will not be able to claim your unmarried partner as a dependent.

 Your partner has to really need your help.
-If he or she earned more than $4,200 in gross income during a calendar year, you won’t be able to claim them as a dependent. $4,200 is not much, but that’s the threshold set by the IRS.
+If they earned more than $4,400 in gross income during a calendar year for tax year 2022, you won’t be able to claim them as a dependent.

 If your partner earned money from a part-time job or they reported a steady income on their tax return, IRS standards dictate that they were able to take care of themselves financially.
 That means that you won’t be able to claim them as a dependent, even if they meet the other criteria of living with you and relying on you to pay their bills.